zhangzichao/omni_cam/README.md

 In this code, the projection and backprojection functions are implemented.
 The Jacobian for the projection (i.e., image coordinates w.r.t.
 3D point) is implemented as well.

+Note that the visibility check in this implementation only checks the boundary of the image.
+Since images from fisheye and catadioptric cameras usually occupy only part of the image rectangle (e.g., a circle in the center), you probably want to add a mask when using this implementation in your project.

 ## How to Install
 We provide the implementation as a ROS package.
 The dependencies are:
 * [eigen_catkin](https://github.com/ethz-asl/eigen_catkin)